mig-hub/rack-golem/README.md

-    require 'db' # Loads ORM models and all require 'go' # Our controller (I do not like that word really) use Rack::ContentLength
+    require 'db' # Loads ORM models and all require 'go' # Our controller (I do not like that word really) require 'json' # not necessary but used in the example use Rack::ContentLength
     use Rack::Session::Cookies
     run Go